Juan Natalicio González: Presidency

 representatives of all sections of the Colorado Party.

 From the start of his term, there were rumors that he would not finish his term of office.
 On 26 October 1948 dissident Colorados attempted a coup d'état against him.
 The rebellion was blocked by loyalist forces, but Natalicio could not hold out for long.
 On 29 January 1949 another coup broke out, initiated by Felipe Molas López, Federico Chaves, and defense minister General Raimundo Rolón, who controlled the military forces.
 Natalicio resigned in the early morning of 30 January, and General Rolón took power.

 Natalicio González was again driven into exile.
 On 7 February 1949 he went to Buenos Aires.
 In 1950 he went to Mexico.
 He was the last intellectual to hold the presidency of the Republic in the twentieth century.

 Death

 Natalicio died in Mexico on 6 December 1966, of a heart attack.
 He had been invited back to Paraguay and was to leave that very day.
 His wife Lydia committed suicide after finding his body.
-(She swallowed painkillers and cut her wrists.)